 Matthew Schlumbrecht, M.D., a gynecologic oncologist at Sylvester Comprehensive Cancer Center, recommends patients like Stephanie undergo genetic testing not just for BRCA that can raise a woman’s risk for breast cancer but for a panel of genes, including less well-known PALB2.

 “Much like BRCA1 and two, there are associated increased cancer risks when people have a genetic mutation in PALB2,” Dr. Schlumbrecht says.

-“Doctor, what does a PALB2 mutation put us at a higher risk for?” asks anchor Pam Giganti.
+What does a PALB2 mutation put us at a higher risk for?